-You can go directly to the head of your organisation if:
+You can go directly to the head of your organisation; or

-The Ombudsman can provide information or guidance.
+The Ombudsman can also provide you with information or guidance if you are considering ‘blowing the whistle”.
 Your enquiries will be treated in confidence.

 Call 0800 802 602 and ask to speak to someone about a protected disclosure.
 The team will take your contact details and ask a specialist person to talk to you.

-Appropriate authorities are people who are able to receive protected disclosures.
+Appropriate authorities are organisations that are able to receive protected disclosures.
 If you're not sure who is an authority, you can check with the Ombudsman.

 Appropriate authorities include the:

 - Commissioner of Police

 - Inspector-General of Intelligence and Security

 - State Services Commissioner